-IDSA designates this other activity (internet live course and internet enduring material activity) for a maximum of 185.5 AMA PRA Category 1 Credits™.
-The core IDWeek sessions, including Chasing the Sun at 21.5 credits, are designated for 174.5 credit hours and premeeting workshops are an additional 13 CME credits and 9 MOC points.
+IDSA designates this other activity (internet live course and internet enduring material activity) for a maximum of 210.50 AMA PRA Category 1 Credits™.
+The core IDWeek sessions, including Chasing the Sun at 21.5 credits, are designated for 197.50 CME and MOC credits and premeeting workshops are an additional 13 CME credits and 9 MOC points.
 Physicians should only claim credit commensurate with the extent of their participation in the activity.

 Successful completion of this CME activity enables the participant to earn up to 206.5 MOC points in the American Board of Internal Medicine’s (ABIM) Maintenance of Certification (MOC) program.
 Participants will earn MOC points equivalent to the amount of CME credits claimed for the activity.
 It is the CME activity provider’s responsibility to submit participant completion information to ACCME for the purpose of granting ABIM MOC credit.
 Deadline to claim credit is October 21, 2021.

 IDWeek 2020 physician participation information will be shared with ABIM through ACCME PARS.

 Credit for Pharmacists